 allow_failure: true # Warning only, don't block

-I recommend both.
-Gate keeping catches what slips through, but developers should see issues before they commit:
+I run both.
+The pipeline catches whatever slips through, but a developer should see the problem before they ever commit:

 # Developer workflow